Table of contentsClick link to navigate to the desired location

 How many HEX colors can there be?

-Short HEX color entry
+Short notation of HEX color

 Is there transparency in HEX colors?